MINISTRY OF PETROLEUM & NATURAL GAS

 Exceptions:

-space, and warning labels do not apply to containers owned by
+- The rules for container materials, thickness, capacity, air space, and warning labels do not apply to containers owned by the Defence Forces of India.

 6. Containers for Petroleum Class B and Class C: